 - Definitions: Here are the definitions.

 - Collect demographic information: Take opportunities to ask participants during pre-registration, onsite registration, and online methods as appropriate to the program to gather race, ethnicity and gender.
-For those programs with Extension CVENT, these demographic questions are automatically included.
+For those programs using Extension CVENT, these demographic questions can be included in registration or in follow-up emailed surveys.

 - Paper: You may use this “paper” version.